Skip to content

 Example: A habit tracking app generates $15K/month.
 A mental health app achieved $1M+ in revenue and 4 million downloads.

-The first dollar is the hardest.
-Here's how the founders in our dataset got their first customers and validated their ideas.
+You get your first revenue as a side business by validating demand before building, launching on Reddit or community platforms, finding a paying user early, and cloning successful products with improvements.
+The first dollar is the hardest, but here's how the founders in our dataset got their first customers and validated their ideas.

 1